 When solving a Physics problem in general and one of Kinematics in particular, it is important that you follow an order.
-Get used to being systematic when you solve problems, and you will see how it gives good results.
-It is worth spending a little time on the previous analysis of a problem before you start to solve it.
+Get used to being organized when you solve problems, and you will see how it gives good results.
+It is worth spending a little time on the previous analysis of a problem before you tackle it.

 When solving a Kinematics problem, follow the following steps: